roddonalds/rsp.js/README.md

 That mean's, hear to package manager events, .desktop files, presented on a Set/Array Call service functions by socket for installing, removing packages, etc.
 Simplify the creation and management of ServiceSocket instances for server-client communication using TCP.
-It provides a robust framework for handling events, managing workers, and facilitating seamless interactions between clients and servers.
+It provides a robust framework for handling events, managing works, and facilitating seamless interactions between clients and servers.

 ## Features

 - ServiceSocket Management: Easily create and manage ServiceSocket instances.
-- Worker and Client Communication: Efficiently handle worker and client interactions through TCP.
+- Worker and Client Communication: Efficiently handle work and client interactions through TCP.
-- Event Broadcasting: Broadcast events from workers to all connected clients.
+- Event Broadcasting: Broadcast events from works to all connected clients.
 - Dynamic Routing: Supports dynamic routing of ServiceSocket;no need to set address/port for each instance.
 - Installation of services and IPC facilited by clear .js API.
 - Integration with electron.js apps and electro-packager.

 # To install RSP.js, use npm:

-(Alpha version of the OS is under development about to release).
+(Alpha version of the OS is under development about to release).name